 Alcohol by Volume (ABV): Bourbon vs. Scotch

-Probably one of the most important factors to keep in mind when selecting any bourbon or scotch whiskey type is its alcoholic content by volume.
+Probably one of the most important factors to keep in mind when selecting any bourbon or scotch whisky type is its alcoholic content by volume.

-The alcoholic content by volume indicator on the bourbon or scotch bottle that you choose will help you determine how intoxicating any given bourbon or scotch whiskey variety is.
+The alcoholic content by volume indicator on the bourbon or scotch bottle that you choose will help you determine how intoxicating any given bourbon or scotch whisky variety is.